AniAtWork/memotes/README.md

 # memotes
+If you come across this error ('react-scripts' is not recognized as an internal or external command) then type 'npm install react-scripts --save' in your terminal
 ## Server side
 'npm init -y' is used to create a package json to install dependencies from scratch <br>
 'body-parser' is used to send get/post requests <br>